This article was co-written with Lynn Ehlers

 Interventions aren’t new to education—they’re a long-time component of good instructional practices.
 But as districts implement multi-tiered systems of support (MTSS) and response to intervention (RtI), interventions are being tracked, monitored, and tied to program evaluation in a way that is new to many.
 It’s also brought some lingering questions around best practices and how interventions fit with instruction to light.

-Let’s take a look at the MTSS tiers and how interventions are typically implemented in MTSS.
+So let’s take a look at the MTSS tiers and how interventions are typically implemented in MTSS.

 What is MTSS?

 Multi-tiered system of support (MTSS) is a framework with a tiered infrastructure that uses data to help match academic, social emotional, and behavioral assessment and instructional resources to each and every student’s needs.

 - Tier 1 – Universal Instruction: The high-quality classroom instruction that all students receive.
 This tier encompasses best practices, differentiated instruction, and is constantly refined by what is working at Tier 2 and Tier 3.
 Typically, districts aim to see 80-90% of students in Tier 1.